khmarbaise/iterator-maven-plugin/README.md

 Description
 -----------

-It might be helpful to create a plugin which is able to call mvn based on iterating through some kind of data.
+It might be helpful to create a plugin which is able to call a plugin on iterating through some kind of data.

 For example: